CDCgov/prime-reportstream/prime-router/docs/design/proposals/0023-condition-to-code-mapping/0023-condition-to-code-mapping.md

         }
 ```

-In order to account for both HL7 and FHIR input from senders, the lookup should occur after conversion of teh incoming HL7 V2 message into a FHIR bundle.
+In order to account for both HL7 and FHIR input from senders, the lookup should occur after conversion of the incoming HL7 V2 message into a FHIR bundle.
 Since the sender transforms are used after conversion from HL7 to FHIR, adding the below elements to the default sender transform will add the condition tag to the observation resource.

 ```yaml
   - name: test-condition